 Some things to be aware of when taking pain medications:

-- Older patients handle pain medication differently than younger patients
+- Older adults handle pain medication differently than younger adults

 - How pain medication is administered to older adults can be a challenge